CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 map(function, iterable, ...)

 *A map (also known as dictionary or associative array) is not a data structure.
-It is an abstract data type: an interface that specifies what operations can be performed, but not how these operations are implemented.A map stores a collection of (key,value) pairs, such that each possible key appears at most once in the collection.
+It is an abstract data type: an interface that specifies what operations can be performed, but not how these operations are implemented.
+A map stores a collection of (key,value) pairs, such that each possible key appears at most once in the collection.
 The operations supported by a map are to store a new (key,value) pair, or to look up the value that is associated with a certain key.*

 ```Python
 def calculateSquare(n):